There is not enough diversity in fashion, but this is not a new statement.

 The limitations of body sizes in mannequins and dress forms impact the lack of diversity in the clothes emerging fashion designers are producing.
 Image Courtesy of Philadelphia Magazine.

 There are stories of privilege and stories of oppression.
 There are stories of success, and stories of loneliness, and struggles.
-Diversifying fashion education can help people from different backgrounds to learn from each other and connect their stories of privilege and oppression, success, and loneliness, to feel heard and produce the work they were hoping to produce when they enrolled in fashion school in the first place.
+Diversifying fashion education can help people from different backgrounds to learn from each other and connect their stories of privilege, oppression, success, and loneliness, to feel heard and produce the work they were hoping to produce when they enrolled in fashion school in the first place.

 Diverse creative talent